Gamilaraay

-The Gamilaraay, also known as Gomeroi, Kamilaroi, Kamillaroi and other variations, are an Aboriginal Australian people whose lands extend from New South Wales to southern Queensland.
+The Gamilaroi, also known as Gomeroi, Kamilaroi, Kamillaroi, Gomilaroy and other variations, are an Aboriginal Australian people whose lands extend from New South Wales to southern Queensland.
 They form one of the four largest Indigenous nations in Australia.

 Name

-The ethnonym Gamilaraay is formed from gamil, meaning "no", and the suffix -(b)araay, bearing the sense of "having".
+The ethnonym Gamilaroi is formed from gamil, meaning "no", and the suffix -(b)araay, bearing the sense of "having".
 It is a common practice among Australian tribes to have themselves identified according to their respective words for "no".

 The Kamilaroi Highway, the Sydney Ferries Limited vehicular ferry "Kamilaroi" (1901–1933), the stage name of Australian rapper and singer the Kid Laroi and a cultivar of Durum wheat have all been named after the Kamilaroi people.

 Language

 Gamilaraay language is classified as one of the Pama–Nyungan languages.
-The language is no longer spoken, as the last fluent speakers died out in the 1950s.
+The language is no longer spoken, as the last fluent speakers died in the 1950s.
 However, some parts have been reconstructed by late field work, which includes substantial recordings of the related language, Yuwaalaraay, which continued to be spoken down to the 1980s.
 Analysing these materials has permitted a good deal of reconstructive work.
 Robert M. W. Dixon and his student Peter Austin recorded some around Moree, while Corinne Williams wrote a thesis on the Yuwaaliyaay dialect spoken at Walgett and Lightning Ridge.

 The Gamilaraay, like many other tribes, taught young men a secret language, called tyake, during their rites of initiation.
 In these systems, the normal profane terms used in everyday speech had to be substituted with the special mystical vocabulary.